 Easy Vegetable Ramen Noodles with a spicy miso broth.
 Loaded with veggies, plant-based protein, and an optional soft-cooked egg, this vegetarian ramen noodle bowl is ready in just 10 minutes and is the perfect quick lunch or dinner.

+I don't know about you, but a bowl of loaded vegetable ramen noodles is one of my go-to meals year-round.
 Is there anything better than slurpable ramen noodles, a spicy, fragrant miso broth, and an endlessly customizable parade of vegetables to throw into the mix?
 I think not.

 Whether you choose a packet of instant ramen and fancy it up (totally fine) or cook up some authentic soba noodles as I have done today, this dish won't take you much more than 10 minutes to get on the table.
 Make it for one, or make it for many, just make it your way.